• Skip to primary navigation

 Instructions

-• Reduce heat to medium and add remaining butter to the skillet and let melt.
+• Reduce the heat to medium and add the remaining butter to the skillet, and let it melt.

-• Add cumin seeds and let it toast for about 10 seconds and then stir in chopped onion, crushed garlic, ginger and some salt.
-Cook, stirring often, until onions get golden brown color (4-5 minutes).
+• Add the cumin seeds and let them sizzle for about 10 seconds until fragrant.
+Stir in the chopped onion, garlic, ginger, and a pinch of salt.
+Cook, stirring frequently, until the onions turn golden brown and caramelized, about 4 to 5 minutes.

-• Uncover, stir in cooked shrimp (along with all accumulated juices), heavy cream, honey, orange food color and remaining salt.
-Let simmer for about 2 minutes.
+• Uncover the pan and stir in the cooked shrimp along with any accumulated juices, followed by the heavy cream, honey, orange food coloring (if using), and the remaining salt.
+Let the sauce simmer gently for about 2 minutes, just until the shrimp are fully cooked and the flavors meld together.

 Notes